JohnTerragnoli/ECE281_Lab5/README.md

 6. input ports 2 and 3 set to “0000” (ex.
 Input_2 => "0000",) in the instantiation.
 7. the following were also set in the instantiation:  Output_0 => nibble3, Output_1 => nibble2, Output_2 => nibble1, Output_3 => nibble0

+The final forms of the files used for this implementation is shown below.
+The only file shown below is the Nexys2_top_shell, because that was the only file altered from the originals.

 The implementation for the PRISM Program 1 Simulation can be seen below.
 This is the program described above being run on an FPGA.